takashilawson/optofluidics/README.md

 Modelling functions assume a photoreduction process with carbon dots as the photosensitiser.

-Carbon dots are modelled with an error function to describe their activation period.
+Carbon dots are modelled with an error function to describe their delay/activation period.

 HDFS File
 - measurement ABC